 I've chosen a phrase, or a kahavat from the film this time.

 In the 28th minute of the movie, we are introduced to the 'Angrezon Ke Zamane Ke Jailor', played by the veteran actor, Asrani.
-He's just called 'Jailor' - wonder why he wasn't given a name.
-Anyway, this character was brilliantly crafted by Salim-Javed and inspired by the Hitler from Chaplin's The Great Dictator, and even from Mel Brooks's To Be Or Not To Be.
+He's just called 'Jailor'.
+This character was brilliantly crafted by Salim-Javed and inspired by the Hitler from Chaplin's The Great Dictator, and even from Mel Brooks's To Be Or Not To Be.

 This phrase is mostly used to describe how secure a place is.